 Faced with the climate emergency, public opinion has expressed concern and demanded that governments do more as soon as possible, without always completely grasping the scope of the actions to be taken or their resulting costs.
-In order to reach their objectives, European countries must continue to raise citizens' awareness of the changes that are necessary in their everyday lives, to involve businesses and regional and local governments, and to accelerate policies for change in key areas such as energy, transportation, and production and consumption patterns.
+In order to reach their objectives, European countries must continue to raise citizens' awareness of necessary changes in their everyday lives, to involve businesses, regional and local governments, and to accelerate policies for change in key areas such as energy, transportation, and production and consumption patterns.
 This is the objective of the European Green Deal, which was proposed by the Commission on December 11, 2019 and which lays out a multifaceted strategy and an agenda.